ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

   </lfuser>
 ```

-2. It *is* possible to define *everything* directly in the 'lfbinding' element without using any text variables at all!
+2)  It *is* possible to define *everything* directly in the 'lfbinding' element without using any text variables at all!
 In that case the 'lfuser' element can remain empty, even though it *has* to be present (i.e. <lfuser> </lfuser>).
 In general this is not recommended.

-3. Within the *lfuser* and *lfbinding* elements, model variables are organised into *groups*.
+3)  Within the *lfuser* and *lfbinding* elements, model variables are organised into *groups*.
 This is just to make navigation in an xml editor easier.

+### lfbinding elements

+The 'lfbinding' element provides a very low-level way to define all model parameter values as well as all in- and output maps, time series and tables.

 ### Variables in the lfbinding element